kvasdopil/food/README.md

    - Search for `"type":"api_endpoint"` to filter API endpoint logs
    - Each log entry includes structured JSON with endpoint details and user information

+3. **Query Recipes by User**:
+   - Use the query script to see which users created which recipes:
+     ```bash
+     # Show all users and their recipes
+     npx tsx scripts/query-user-recipes.ts

+     # Show stats only
+     npx tsx scripts/query-user-recipes.ts --stats-only

+     # Show recipes for specific user
+     npx tsx scripts/query-user-recipes.ts --user-email user@example.com
+     ```
+   - Requires `NEXT_PUBLIC_SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` in `.env.local`
+   - See `docs/USER_ANALYTICS_GUIDE.md` for detailed instructions on viewing user analytics and recipe attribution

 ### Implementation

 - Analytics tracking is implemented in `src/lib/analytics.ts`
 - Server-side logging uses `logApiEndpoint()` for structured logs
 - Client-side tracking uses `trackApiEndpoint()` for Vercel Analytics events
 - All protected endpoints automatically capture user information when authentication succeeds
+- See `docs/USER_ANALYTICS_GUIDE.md` for a comprehensive guide on accessing user analytics and recipe authorship data

 ## Supabase Configuration